wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-beetle-vyderac.md

 **Movement:** slow<br>
 **Morale:** coward <br>

-Vyderacs do not see well but can smell their pheromones up to a mile away.
+Vyderacs do not see well but can smell vyderac pheromones up to a mile away.
 They can easily walk on any surfaces, even upside down and can jump 10’ without momentum.

 **Attacks (1/round)**

 <ins>Attach.</ins> The Vyderac jumps on a target.
 Unless the target succesfuly dodges the beetle is attached to it.
 A creature can attempt to remove an attached Vyderac twice per round.

 <ins>Probe.</ins> The Vyderac injects acid inside its victim with its probe (1D4).

 <br>

 ---